JohnBinford/AppleWood-Pointe/readme.md

 -  Johnathan Binford's alter ego - Eric S - is working on documentation for TV and Internet.
    -  [Click here to see a draft.](./Collateral/Tech/readme.md)
 -  The "Gang of Four" is getting ready to mount an air filter to the ceiling <br>(The last tast on our list!)
--  Some members wants to look at some old stuff,  [Here's a link to the OLD Website.](./readme-OLD.md)

 ***